 730 bull catchers, over 700 bulls participates in Jallikattu

 Madurai, Jan 15: Jallikattu event began at Avaniyapuram in Madurai, Tamil Nadu.
-Over 700 bulls in Avaniyapuram, 730 bulls catchers in Alanganallur and 650 bulls in Palamedu have partincipated in Jallikattu competitions this year.
+Over 700 bulls in Avaniyapuram, 730 bulls catchers in Alanganallur and 650 bulls in Palamedu have participated in Jallikattu competitions this year.

-India is celebrating harvest festival of Pongal which is also known as Makar Sankranti is some parts of the country.
+India is celebrating the harvest festival of Pongal which is also known as Makar Sankranti is some parts of the country.

-On this day people celebrated across Tamil Nadu, though the festivity was low key in southern districts, including Madurai, following the Supreme Court ban on the bull taming sport of Jallikattu.
+On this day people celebrated across Tamil Nadu, though the festivity was low key in southern districts, including Madurai, following the Supreme Court ban on the bull-taming sport of Jallikattu.

 Jallikattu: Bull tamers gear up to put good show for Pongal 2020, here are some interesting facts

-Jallikatu is a traditional event in which a bull (Bos indicus), such as the Pulikulam[3] or Kangayam breeds,is released into a crowd of people,
+Jallikatu is a traditional event in which a bull (Bos indicus), such as the Pulikulam or Kangayam breeds, is released into a crowd of people.